priyanshuchawda/farmer_automation/weather/README.md

 ## Project Overview

 This project aims to provide accurate weather predictions, with a special focus on serving farmers in various locations, including small villages across India.
 It combines a custom-trained local weather model (for Pune) with real-time data from the OpenWeather API.
-The system is designed to be user-friendly, allowing natural language queries, and leverages the Gemini API for intelligent query parsing and enhanced location accuracy through Google Search.
+The system is designed to be user-friendly, allowing natural language queries, and leverages the AI API for intelligent query parsing and enhanced location accuracy through Google Search.

 ## Features

--   **Natural Language Understanding:** Utilizes the Gemini API to parse user queries in a conversational manner, extracting city, date, and desired information type.
+-   **Natural Language Understanding:** Utilizes the AI API to parse user queries in a conversational manner, extracting city, date, and desired information type.
--   **Enhanced Location Accuracy:** Integrates Google Search via the Gemini API to accurately pinpoint locations, including specific addresses or sub-locations (e.g., "wadgaonsheri pune"), and retrieve precise coordinates.
+-   **Enhanced Location Accuracy:** Integrates Google Search via the AI API to accurately pinpoint locations, including specific addresses or sub-locations (e.g., "wadgaonsheri pune"), and retrieve precise coordinates.
 -   **Hybrid Forecasting Model:**
     -   For **Pune**: Combines a local machine learning model (trained on historical Pune weather data) with OpenWeather API forecasts using a weighted averaging approach.
     -   For **Other Locations**: Fetches forecasts directly from the OpenWeather API, providing reliable data for areas without a dedicated local model.